toe7685/ha-wallboard-dashboard/INSTALL.md

 ## Step 6: Add the Dashboard

-**⚠️ Critical Step:** You must perform a Find & Replace in this step.

 1. **Create Dashboard:**
    - Settings → Dashboards → Add Dashboard.
    - "New dashboard from scratch".